k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 Notes:
 - A sequence can be shared between multiple LUs, e.g. subscriber_id is shared between CRM and Billing LUs.
 In order to keep the data referential integrity, all the shared LUs must have the same sequence name regardless of their sequence handling method.

 - Both of the above-mentioned sequence methods require the creation of the **k2masking** schema.
 The k2masking schema is created by the TDM deploy.flow.
-Alternatively, you could run the **masking-create-cache-table.flow** from the Broadway examples.
+Alternatively, creating the k2masking schema can be done by running the **masking-create-cache-table.flow** from the Broadway examples.

 - Starting from Fabric V7.2, SQLite and PostgreSQL are also supported as System DBs.
 The settings are done via the new [internal_db section](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md#how-to-switch-to-sqlite-or-postgresql) of Fabric config.ini file.
 Before deploying the TDM LU, verify that the **SEQ_CACHE_INTREFACE** Shared Global is set with the proper interface.
 By default, it is populated with **DB_CASSANDRA**.
 If you wish to create the k2masking schema on a PostgreSQL DB, set a PG DB interface name in the SEQ_CACHE_INTREFACE Global.